N-acetyl-L-cysteine: benefits, dosage, contraindications

 Adult: 200 mg

-Acetylcysteine is well tolerated.
-Healthy volunteers received 11.2 g of acetylcysteine per day orally for 3 months without experiencing any serious adverse effects.
-Oral doses up to 500 mg/kg of body weight were well tolerated without any toxicity symptoms.
+N-acetylcysteine is well tolerated.
+Healthy volunteers received 11.2 g of N-acetylcysteine per day orally for 3 months without experiencing serious adverse effects.
+Oral doses up to 500 mg/kg of body weight were well tolerated without any signs of toxicity.

 Interactions